We provide individualized training to consumers. How do we report the data?

 What if our program does not have staff that are skilled in this topic area?

-The AT3 Center can assist state programs with ICT training and technical assistance needs in order to build capacity within states.
+The AT3 Center can assist programs with ICT training and technical assistance needs in order to build capacity.
 Contact AT3 to discuss your specific TA needs.
+Don’t forget to check out our online learning modules and resources.

 Where can I find more information on specific laws related to ICT?